 With your completed, pre-configuration presentation template open in PowerPoint, open the Template Wizard (accessed from the

 Macabacus > Settings menu).
+The Template Wizard will guide you through the following steps.
 If you created your template using the sample that installs with Macabacus as your starting point, then you may want to proceed directly to the Validate tab in Template Wizard to see if your template is already valid or, if not, what issues should be addressed for your template to validate.

 On the Layout Names tab in Template Wizard, ensure that each layout's name intuitively describes its form or function, as layout names are visible in some native and Macabacus interfaces.
 You can edit layout names directly on the Layout Names tab (similar to editing file/folder names in Windows Explorer), or using native PowerPoint functionality.
 If you rename a layout using native PowerPoint functionality, click the Refresh button in Template Wizard for the new name to appear.